ethanuser/ucla-major-difficulty/methodology.md

 GPA_exact(m) = Σ(AvgGPA(c) × n_c) / Σ(n_c)    for c ∈ exact matches
 ```

 **Signal 2 — Department GPA (weight: 40%):** The enrollment-weighted average GPA across ALL courses in the subject areas linked to the major.
+(See [Section 7.3](#73-department-subject-area-gpa-and--a) for the full formula and how department-level metrics are computed.)

 ```
 GPA_dept(m) = Σ(AvgGPA(c) × n_c) / Σ(n_c)      for c ∈ department courses